|

 digressions, and swellings of style,” are both instances of the

-Ciceronian tricolon (or three-parter), that amplification and swelling
+Ciceronian tricolon (or three-parter), that amplified

-of style that had long afforded writers and orators the kind of
+or copious style that had long afforded writers and orators the kind of

-prefabricated grandeur that putatively prompts Sprat’s rage.
-Sprat is conscious
+prefabricated grandeur that Sprat criticizes.

 style in which [this history] is written,” he confesses in his preface,